pypyr/docs/content/docs/decorators/retry.md

 You can share common retry configuration and still use format substitution expressions to configure those values dynamically at run-time.

-In this example, the first `contextsetf` step sets the values that the shared retry configuration under `&commonRetryWithSubstitutions` will substitute at
+In this example, the first `set` step sets the values that the shared retry configuration under `&commonRetryWithSubstitutions` will substitute at
 runtime: